China Joint Venture: 7 Considerations to Reach a Successful JV Agreement

 The voting rights exercisable by shareholders are the basic and fundamental channel for the shareholders to participate in the supervision and management of the company.

-Exercising voting rights is normally based on the ratio of capital contribution, unless otherwise provided in the articles of association of the company.
+Exercising voting rights is normally based on the ratio of capital contribution unless otherwise provided in the articles of association of the company.

-Based on actual needs, shareholders may consider reaching a consensus in the JV agreement and state in the articles of association that either party has the veto right on certain very important matters to prevent the interest of one shareholder being jeopardized by other shareholders.
+Based on actual needs, shareholders may consider reaching a consensus in the JV agreement and state in the articles of association that either party has the veto right on certain very important matters to prevent the interest of one shareholder from being jeopardized by other shareholders.
 On the other hand, however, the veto right should be designed and used wisely, otherwise it will likely impact the management efficiency and decision speed.

-5. Equity transfer and prospective capital increase / fund raising
+5. Equity transfer and prospective capital increase/fundraising

 For a limited liability company, PRC Company Law protects the integrity of shareholder’s partnership, encourages that the equity interest should be transferred among the shareholders under the optimum conditions, and allows articles of association to lay down special rules regarding the equity transfer to the external third parties.
 This leaves room for the arrangement of tag-along, drag-along, and other clauses.
 (The tag-along clause refers to a clause in an agreement that enables the minority shareholder to join the transaction and sell their minority stake in the company if a majority shareholder sells their stake.
 Drag-along clause refers to a clause in an agreement that enables a majority shareholder to force a minority shareholder to join in the sale of a company.)

 Apart from the internal and external equity transfer, capital increase and equity expansion in varying proportions among the existing shareholders will also trigger the change of shareholding percentage, when shareholders intend to expand business or raise funding.
-Therefore, shareholders should also think about these possibilities and agree on the solutions in written in advance.
+Therefore, shareholders should also think about these possibilities and agree on the solutions in writing in advance.

 6. Non-competition clauses

-To prevent shareholders from commencing similar business activities as the China joint venture and jeopardizing the interest of the JV and other shareholders, non-competition clauses shall be considered and included into the JV agreement.
+To prevent shareholders from commencing similar business activities as the China joint venture and jeopardizing the interest of the JV and other shareholders, non-competition clauses shall be considered and included in the JV agreement.

-Non-competition clauses may define the scope of the subject who are subject to the non-competition obligations, the restricted industry or business activities, and the certain territory and duration of time limit.
+Non-competition clauses may define the scope of the subject who is subject to the non-competition obligations, the restricted industry or business activities, and the certain territory and duration of the time limit.
 Under certain circumstances, the subject undertaking the non-compete obligations can expand to the natural person who ultimately controls the corporate shareholder as well as his/her direct relatives.

 7. Deadlock and exit mechanism